andher1802/geomodelling_challenge/README.md

 To run this notebook, please install jupyter lab and open the notebook in the jupyter lab environment.
 In this notebook also you can visualize the images located in the NDVI_TEST folder.
 The expected output can be found here [Challenge result](https://github.com/andher1802/geomodelling_challenge/blob/main/main_workflow.ipynb)

+## Unit Testing

+This package provides a unit test for the main workflow that uses a know input to test the expected output of the urls that resulted from the data catalog search.
+This tests is used to check if everythig goes as expected after changes to the main workflow of the applications.

+To run the unit test (from the main folder of the application) type on the terminal:

+- pytest main_pipeline/unit_tests/validate_sentinel_functions.py